ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 <p>The  Richmond  County  Savings  Bank  was  organized  on  October  30, 1886.
 It  was  at  first  located  in  Odd  Fellows  Hall,  West  New  Brighton, until  1899  when  it  removed  to  its  own  building  on  Richmond  Terrace.
 From  that  it  moved  to  the  handsome  building  it  now  owns  and  occupies at  the  corner  of  Castleton  Avenue  and  Taylor  Street,  West  New  Brigh¬ ton.
 Its  first  officers  were  Monroe  Eckstein,  president;  John  Westbrook,  first  vice-president;  Jacob  I.  Housman,  second  vice-president; Robert  Moore,  cashier.
 Trustees :  George  Bechtel,  Thomas  Humphrey, Stephen  D.  Simonson,  Richard  L’H.  Finch,  <strong>Charles  T.  Pine,</strong>  Charles W.  Hunt,  Charles  W.  Kennedy,  John  W.  Winmill,  Otto  Ahlmann,  Daniel  T.  Cornell,  Thomas  Byrne,  David  Soloman.
 By  1900  John  Westbrook  had  become  president  and  the  following  had  joined  the  board, Henry  P.  Morrison,  Frank  W.  Tompkins,  Herbert  Crabtree,  J.  A. Snyder,  Benedict  Parker,  Azel  F.  Merrell,  Samuel  A.  Robinson,  George M.  Matthius,  John  F.  Smith,  Edward  D.  Clark.
 In  1911  Mr.  Smith  was president  with  the  late  G.  H.  Tredwell  as  secretary.
 Upon  Mr.  Tred- well’s  death,  Mr.  Matthius  became  secretary. </p>
 </blockquote>
 <figcaption>
 1930, Charles W. Leng and William T. Davis, Staten Island and Its People, Volume II, Lewis Historical Publishing Company Inc., NY, p671.
+Emphasis added.
 </figcaption>
 </figure>

 <figure class="quote-only">
 <blockquote>
 <p>The  most  interesting  of  these  1856  advertisements  are  those  which relate  to  the  Richmond  County  Mutual  Insurance  Company.
 On  March 27,  1856,  it  advertised  that  its  charter  had  been  extended  for  twenty years,  the  notice  being  signed  by  H.  B.  Metcalfe,  secretary,  he  being also  the  county  judge  and  surrogate.
-Elsewhere  this  company  adver¬ tised  the  names  of  its  agents,  viz. ;  C.  M.  Pine,  Castleton  ;  Elwood  Taylor, Southfield;  Michael  Van  Name,  Jr.,  Northfield;  Bornt  P.  Winant,  West- field.
+Elsewhere  this  company  advertised  the  names  of  its  agents,  viz. ;  <strong>C.  M.  Pine,  Castleton</strong> ;  Elwood  Taylor, Southfield;  Michael  Van  Name,  Jr.,  Northfield;  Bornt  P.  Winant,  West- field.
 The  junior  author  remembers  policies  issued  by  this  company among  his  grandfather’s  papers. </p>
 </blockquote>
 <figcaption>
 1930, Charles W. Leng and William T. Davis, Staten Island and Its People, Volume II, Lewis Historical Publishing Company Inc., NY, p905.
 </figcaption>
 </figure>
-Charles M. Pine was one of the incorporators of The  Staten Island Savings Bank, which was organized on December  21, 1866, at Stapleton.

-Phoebe Hillyer
-Birth	22 Jul 1834 Staten Island
-Death	5 Feb 1914 New York City, New York, USA